japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 |

 | `ExceptionFailure`
-| xref:scheduler:DAGScheduler.adoc#updateAccumulators[Updates accumulators] (with partial values from the task).
+| scheduler:DAGScheduler.md#updateAccumulators[Updates accumulators] (with partial values from the task).

 | `ExecutorLostFailure`
 | Does nothing